The drive from London to Glasgow was never going to be fun. The M6 for nearly 10 hours. Stop, start, congestion, open road,

 re to Glasgow and Melbourne get the real local experience.

 Like Melbourne’s, Glasgow’s city streets are dotted with trendy little bars, cafés, restaurants and quaint pubs, all offering well-priced local food and drink.
 For the record, haggis is delicious.
 And don’t leave without trying the seafood, a large amount of which is shipped live by refrigerated truck to places like France and Spain.
-If it’s on menus in Barcelona and the south of France, it’s good enough for yo
+If it’s on menus in Barcelona and the south of France, it’s good enough for you in Scotland.

 Before touring Scotland I was more a fan of Irish whiskey.
 Spending time with local Scotch whisky experts at the Auchentoshan distillery and at local Scotch whisky bars, like the brilliant Bon Accord